engelmi/bluechi-workshop-devconf-2024/README.md

-# Eclipse BlueChi workshop devconf.cz 2024
+# Eclipse BlueChi&trade; workshop devconf.cz 2024

-Welcome to Eclipse BlueChi workshop!
+Welcome to Eclipse BlueChi&trade; workshop!

-Eclipse BlueChi is a systemd service controller intended for multi-node environments with a static number of nodes and with a focus on highly regulated ecosystems such as Automotive and Edge.
+Eclipse BlueChi&trade; is a systemd service controller intended for multi-node environments with a static number of nodes and with a focus on highly regulated ecosystems such as Automotive and Edge.

 In this workshop we will explore how BlueChi can be used to manage systemd services in a deterministic way with multiple computing units.